rumca-js/Django-link-archive/README_development.md

+# Howdy partner!
+So you want to become sheriff?

+You can be one.

 # Hardware requirements

 The goal is to create personal archive database.
 We require small footprint.
 It should be able to run on SBC, like raspberry PI 5.